SWalls/SelfDrivingCarND/Projects/Vehicle Detection/writeup_report.md

 I tried various combinations of parameters and decided on the following:

 ```
-color_space = 'HSV'
+color_space = 'YCrCb'
 orient = 9
 pix_per_cell = 8
 cell_per_block = 2
 ```

-This is because these parameters seem to produce a more consistently sensical output for HOG as compared to others.
 Here is an example HOG output using these parameters on an image from the `vehicle` data set:

 ![alt text][image3]

-As you can see, whereas the image produced using the `YCrCb` color space does not have a clear outline, this image clearly describes the outline of a car.
-This intuition about how it looks led me to choose these parameters for the classifier, and using these parameters does indeed improve the accuracy.
+As you can see, whereas the image produced using the `HSV` color space in the previous step clearly describes the outline of a car, this image's outline is not as clear.
+Despite the fact that the `HSV` color space seems to produce a more intuitive output for HOG as compared to others, the `YCrCb` color space performs consistently better during training.

 3\. **Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).**

-I trained a linear SVM (at lines 113-181 in my code) using features from HOG, spatial binning, and color histograms, with the following parameters, hard-coded at lines 302-308:
+I trained a linear SVM (at lines 114-183 in my code) using features from HOG, spatial binning, and color histograms, with the following parameters, hard-coded at lines 410-417:

 ```
-color_space = 'HSV'
+color_space = 'YCrCb'
 spatial_size = (32, 32)
 hist_bins = 16
 orient = 9